WasmCert/WasmCert-Coq/README.md

 Then, add the line `"@opam/coqide": "*"` in `devDependencies` in [package.json](./package.json), and run `esy` again.
 Typing `esy coqide theories/wasm.v` should now work.

+To use VSCoq in this development, you will need to adapt the .vscode/settings file.